Nobody wants a child to get sick from spending time in the church nursery. That’s why you should strive to keep your nursery as clean as possible.

 Avoid stuffed animals and soft dolls.
 Germs can live for a long time in the fur of stuffed animals and the fabric bodies of dolls.
 Even doll clothes could innocently pass germs from one child to another.
 Allow children to bring their own blankets or stuffed animals, but don’t let them share.

-Don’t allow contagious children in.
+Don’t allow contagious children in the nursery.
 Hospital playrooms are off-limits to children who’ve had a fever in the past 24 hours or who have contagious diseases.
 Church nurseries should consider following the same guidelines.
 Toys used by ill children should be quarantined until they can be sanitized.

 Require hand washing.
 Wash children’s hands as they enter and before they leave the nursery.
 For convenience, you can use antibacterial cleansing lotion instead of soap and water, if parents say it’s okay.